nicklockwood/iCarousel/README.md

     Q. What if I want to download images on the fly *and* add a reflection?
 Can I combine the ReflectionView and AsyncImageView classes?
     A. Technically yes, but if you are downloading images you'd be better off using the FXImageView class instead of ReflectionView.
 Check out the *Downloads & Reflections* example.

+    Q. The edges of my item views look jaggy.
+Is there any way to smooth/antialias them?
+    A. If you include (at least) a single pixel of transparent space around the edge of your item view images then iOS will smooth them automatically.
+This is because iOS automatically antialiases the pixels inside images, but doesn't antialias the edges of views.
+Even if your item views are a flat color, it's worth adding a background image of the same color to the views in order to get the smoothing effect.